Essential Solutions 5-MIN. READ

 Addressing unfinished learning in summer is a high priority for many districts.
 State and local funding may be available to support these plans.

 States may combine their funding sources for new initiatives.
-For example, the Tennessee legislature passed a bill in January requiring additional intervention for struggling students this summer.
-In California, the Governor’s budget requests an allocation of $4.6 billion for districts to provide “. . . interventions that focus on students from low-income families, English Learners, youth in foster care, and homeless youth, including an extended school year or summer school.”
+For example, the Tennessee legislature passed a bill in January 2021 requiring additional intervention for struggling students this summer.
+In California, the Governor’s budget for 2021–2022 requested an allocation of $4.6 billion for districts to provide “. . . interventions that focus on students from low-income families, English Learners, youth in foster care, and homeless youth, including an extended school year or summer school.”

 Funding and Support for High-Quality Summer Learning

 In addition to funding, there is a nationwide focus on using this summer to extend learning and enrichment to help alleviate the negative impacts of the coronavirus pandemic on students.
-On March 24, US Secretary of Education Miguel Cardona announced a new Summer Learning & Enrichment Collaborative, a partnership between the department, the Council of Chief State School Officers, and the National Governors Association.
-Launching in April, the Collaborative will be a “professional learning community that brings relevant stakeholders to the table to discuss how to build effective plans for high-quality, evidence-based summer learning and enrichment.”
-The Collaborative’s ambitious agenda includes fostering and deepening relationships among states, districts, educators, nonprofit organizations, and other stakeholders to “scale and sustain” successful summer-learning programs.
+In March 2021, US Secretary of Education Miguel Cardona launched the Summer Learning & Enrichment Collaborative, a partnership between the department, the Council of Chief State School Officers, and the National Governors Association.
+The Collaborative shares "promising practices in planning and implementing summer experiences."